 Subjectivity refers to our individual perceptions and interpretations of phenomena.

-There also doesn’t appear to be a single clear focus to the poetry because of the persona held by the authors.
-This is a reflection that nature is complex, and must be taken seriously.
+There also doesn’t appear to be a single clear focus on poetry because of the persona held by the authors.
+This is a reflection that nature is complex and must be taken seriously.

 Both poets felt their work in poetry attempts to put itself above opposing factions of art and human experience.

 Does this succeed?
 Yes and no, because human language is involved.

 Can a poem give you hope?
 Yes.
 The poets were highly effective in transcending art and human experience in the form of hope.

 Can a poem make you think that you are better than your situation?
 This was a question both poets attempted to solve.
 Hope was the focal point of both poets’ earlier works.
 However, the rift between Wordsworth and Shelley stems from a spiritual and political divide.